ergonode/docs/docs/installation/backend-contribution.md

 <div class="Alert Alert--warning">

-This document is for people who want to develop ergonode applications, if you want to use it [check here](installation/backend-development.md)
+This document is for everyone who wants to develop Ergonode application.
+If you want to use it [check here](installation/backend-development.md)

 </div>